gumaerc-testorg/15.071-spring-2017/content/pages/logistic-regression/assignment-3/_index.md

 SongsTest %>% group\_by(Top10) %>% summarize(count = n())

-The baseline model would get 314 observations correct, and 59 wrong, for an accuracy of 314/(314+59) = 0.8418231.

-CheckShow Answer

 ## Problem 3.3 - Validating Our Model

 What is the True Positive Rate of our model on the test set, using a threshold of 0.45?

-Exercise 10

-&nbsp;Numerical Response&nbsp;

 What is the False Positive Rate of our model on the test set, using a threshold of 0.45?

-Exercise 11

-&nbsp;Numerical Response&nbsp;

-Explanation

-Using the confusion matrix we obtained before using either table or group\_by/summarize:

-table(SongsTest$Top10, testPredict >= 0.45)

-We can compute the True Positive Rate to be the number of correctly identified Top10 songs divided by the total number of Top10 songs: 15/(15+44) = 0.2542373, and the False Positive Rate to be the number of non-Top10 songs that were identified as Top10 divided by the total number of non-Top10 songs: 5/(309+5) = 0.01592357.

-CheckShow Answer

 - {{% resource_link "bafc7d56-02f9-e47a-53ea-0d210aa17805" "Back: Video 5: Test Set Predictions" %}}
 - {{% resource_link "3b462833-7389-a83d-6609-7f7597856e56" "Continue: Predicting the Baseball World Series Champion" %}}